Informasjonsforvaltning/fdk-frontend/SEO_IMPLEMENTATION.md

 With this implementation, you should see:

+1. **SEO-Friendly URLs**: Clean, descriptive URLs improve click-through rates and search rankings
-1. **Improved Indexing**: All dataset pages and content pages should be discoverable by search engines
+2. **Improved Indexing**: All dataset pages and content pages should be discoverable by search engines
-2. **Rich Snippets**: Dataset pages may appear with enhanced information in search results
+3. **Rich Snippets**: Dataset pages may appear with enhanced information in search results
-3. **Better Rankings**: Improved visibility for dataset-related and content-related searches
+4. **Better Rankings**: Improved visibility for dataset-related and content-related searches
-4. **International Traffic**: Proper indexing for all supported languages
+5. **International Traffic**: Proper indexing for all supported languages
-5. **Automatic Content Discovery**: New content pages automatically included in sitemap when folders are added
+6. **Automatic Content Discovery**: New content pages automatically included in sitemap when folders are added
-6. **Optimized Crawling**: Search engines focus on high-priority content first
+7. **Optimized Crawling**: Search engines focus on high-priority content first
-7. **Comprehensive Coverage**: All content types (data, documentation, technical) properly indexed
+8. **Comprehensive Coverage**: All content types (data, documentation, technical) properly indexed
+9. **Backward Compatibility**: Old URLs continue to work and redirect properly
+10. **User Experience**: Clean, readable URLs improve user experience and sharing

 ## Monitoring